goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 #### From source

-If vehicle control, or the bridging of `autoware_auto_msgs` is desired, then the ros2 web bridge must be built from source:
+If vehicle control, or the bridging of `autoware_auto_msgs` is desired, then the ros2 web bridge must be built from source.
+In a new terminal window, run:

 ```
 $ ade enter